 Effective facilitation requires this advance thinking and preparation, as well as anticipating potential climate shifts that might unfold in real-time and how to respond to them.

 Ultimately equity, inclusion, and safety are in the eyes of the individual.
 Creating and maintaining that environment is not our responsibility alone, but one shared by all who have a stake in the session’s outcome.
 Remember, anyone can—and everyone should—make facilitative contributions during a meeting or workshop.

 To make it easier to distribute this responsibility, one of the more rewarding, buit potentially challenging, conversations we should facilitate poses the following core question to participants themselves (either in advance or at a session’s onset):

 What must we collectively do to ensure that people can speak their minds freely today and that we can produce the results you want to achieve by the end of our time together?

 Helping create an equitable and inclusive climate for discussions and decisions often begins by facilitating reflection and conversation about what that climate would include and how each individual can help create it.
+Creating ground rules or shared agreements often helps.
 Future posts will explore additional tips, tools, and resources to help make this easier.

 © Facilitate Better and Jeffrey Cufaude, 2021.
 All rights reserved.